nitishkumar-shankar/Problem-Solving/README.md

 This complexity arises because each vertex is added to the priority queue once, and each edge is processed once, with logarithmic time complexity for the priority queue operations.

+### Space Complexity

+The graph is represented using an adjacency list, which is implemented as a dictionary of lists in Python.
+The space complexity of this representation can be analyzed as follows:

+- **Vertices (V)**: Each vertex in the graph requires space for its entry in the dictionary.
+Therefore, the space required for all vertices is \(O(V)\).

+- **Edges (E)**: Each edge in the graph is represented as a tuple in the adjacency list of its corresponding vertex.
+Since each edge connects two vertices, the total space required for all edges is \(O(E)\).

+Combining these two components, the overall space complexity of the graph representation is:

+**\[
+O(V + E)
+\]**

+This means that the space required grows linearly with the number of vertices and edges in the graph, making it efficient for representing sparse graphs.

 ## How It Works
 1. **Input**: The user inputs the source and destination bus stops.
 2. **Graph Representation**: The bus routes are represented as a graph, where each bus stop is a node, and each route is an edge with a weight.